day-mon/sports-betting-ai/API/README.md

 ### Prerequisites
 - [Docker](https://docs.docker.com/get-docker/)
-- this

-## Environment variables
-- `DATABASE_URL` - The URL of the database.
-This is used for saving Historical data.
+- A relational database.
+This can be any database that is supported by [Diesel](https://diesel.rs/guides/getting-started/).
+This is used for saving historical data.

 ## Running the app
 - With docker run you can do the following: